Earth Day: How Tech Can Fight Climate Change and Improve Sustainability

 Tech is shaping the world around us and our future.
-Whether it’s climate change or waste management, tech’s solving some of the world’s biggest problems.
-To celebrate Earth Day 2019, here are a few ways technology is helping to make the world a better place — both for today and tomorrow
+Whether it’s climate change or waste management, tech is solving some of the world’s most pressing problems.
+To celebrate Earth Day, here are a few ways technology is helping to make the world a better place — both for today and tomorrow.

 Climate change models need millions of data points spanning centuries to identify Earth’s temperature trends.
-NASA recently reported 2018 was the fourth-warmest year since 1880.
-The space agency collects data from 6,300 weather stations, Antarctic research stations, and sea surface temperature observations to determine the surface temperature for a given year.
+NASA reported that 2022 was tied with 2015 as the fifth warmest on record, and the past nine years have been the warmest years since modern recordkeeping began in 1880.
+To generate these climate findings, the space agency collects data from 6,300 weather stations, Antarctic research stations, and sea surface temperature observations to determine the surface temperature for a given year.

 To make sense of it all, NASA uses data science.
 “These raw measurements are analyzed using an algorithm that considers the varied spacing of temperature stations around the globe and urban heat island effects that could skew the conclusions,” according to NASA.

 Data science can also further improve current climate models.
 For example, Georgia Tech researchers are creating data mining methodologies that can help scientists identify warming trends.
 Georgia Tech researchers are already using the methodology to measure sea surface temperatures.

 Columbia University has a great list of ways artificial intelligence (AI) is being used to predict tropical cyclones and areas of potential poaching and map the damage caused by hurricanes.

 If you want something more practical for Earth Day, there are apps that can help you live a more sustainable life.
 Farmers in India, for example, have used AI for fertilizer application and to identify ideal sowing dates leading to a 30 percent increase in groundnut production per hectare.

 Oroeco gamifies sustainability.
 The app helps you track and reduce your carbon footprint while helping you save money.
 There’s also a leaderboard where you can share your stats across social media.